View the CV as a pdf:

 There were some instances of dopaminergic modulation in which the probabilities of cells spiking were altered, however changes in spiking were largely attributed to alterations in cell excitability.
 It is concluded that acetylcholine and dopamine do not influence striatal information processing through altering plateau potentials induced by clustered excitatory inputs, with the persistence of the plateau potential supporting its proposed essential role in striatal information processing.

 For the project of my Ph.D.
 Fellowship, I am investigating oscillatory connectivity in invasive recordings of brain activity from Parkinson's disease patients to identify biomarkers for use in next-generation deep brain stimulation treatment paradigms.
-I have presented posters of results at the International Basal Ganglia Society Conference XIV and the Second Expert Summit on the Future of Deep Brain Stimulation .
+I have presented posters of results at the ReTune Fall School and the International Basal Ganglia Society Conference XIV .
 Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my open-source software work for more information).
 Through this project, I am further developing my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.

 In parallel with my work in the Interventional and Cognitive Neuromodulation group, I am developing advanced signal processing techniques for use in my Ph.D. project, and bringing them to open-source packages for use in the wider community (see my open-source software work for more information).
 Accordingly, I am greatly developing my understanding of advanced concepts in linear algebra and calculus, as well as gaining much experience with open-source software development.

 My Industrial Placement at the Bernstein Center was funded by an Erasmus+ Traineeship grant.
 Here, I investigated movement initiation using machine learning and brain-computer interfaces.
-As part of this work, I co-authored a research article that has been published in eNeuro .
+As part of this work, I co-authored a research article published in eNeuro .

 Through this placement, I developed an in-depth understanding of brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
 I also gained experience designing and conducting electrophysiological studies with human subjects.